Blue Bombers Forum

 Firing Dyce now is a terrible idea imo.
 The thread is about Strev in general and his record.

-Quote from: Jesse on Today at 03:02:02 PMHe didn't at all.
+Quote from: Jesse on September 21, 2025, 03:02:02 PMHe didn't at all.
 He took one thing, the team win, and ignored all context that surround that win.

 That is not the definition of reasonable.